How did we get here?

 After discussing several issues in depth, such as suicide, bullying, domestic violence and many other issues, the group divided into small table discussions.

 The unanimous finding was that more needed to be done to increase parenting skills throughout our community.
 Montgomery Mayor Todd Strange then challenged the group to plan a community-wide event to address parenting skills.
 Volunteers from the group formed a task force which met monthly.
-The April 21st event is the product of the task force.

 Who served on the task force?